pablogila/CrystalReader/README.md

 ## Requirements

-CrystalReader runs in **Python 3.X** with **Pandas** installed.
+CrystalReader runs in [Python 3.X](https://www.python.org/downloads/) with **Pandas** installed.
+To install Pandas, run on your terminal:

+`pip install --user pandas`

 The use of a virtual environment such as venv is recommended, but not required.

 ## CrystalReader Usage